 Currently and due to Resolution 5477, the Rentista visa, which used to be type M migrant, has changed its category to visitor type, however, the income required to apply for this visa remains the same.

 So, in 2023 you need an income of 11,600,000 pesos per month ($2,577 USD at the exchange rate of 4,500 pesos to USD) to qualify for the Colombia rentista visa.
 Note that the minimum monthly salary in Colombia increases each year.

 Documents required for the Colombia rentista visa are as follows:

-- Photocopy of the first page of your valid passport where your personal data is displayed.
+- Photocopy of the first page of your passport with a minimum validity of six months where your personal data is displayed.

 - Photocopy of the page of your passport with the last stamp of entry or departure of Colombia is located.